Flora D. Crittenden: Early life

 Flora Lonette Davis was born in Brooklyn, New York on August 10, 1924.
 She moved to Scarsdale, New York, where her parents worked as caretakers at a mansion, then back to Brooklyn after she experienced racial discrimination as an eight-year-old girl.

 She spent summers with relatives in Virginia's Hampton Roads area, and after she graduated from elementary school in Brooklyn, came to Newport News, Virginia, to live with her grandmother and aunts.
 During this time, this section of the city consisted of well-established and clearly defined black and white communities.

 Davis attended and in 1941 graduated from the former Huntington High School in East End, Newport News (the only all-black high school in the area until George Washington Carver High School was built in 1949).
-She then attended Virginia State University, and received a bachelor's degree in physical education in 1945 (although she had wanted to study mathematics at Spellman College in Atlanta).
+She then attended Virginia State College, and received a bachelor's degree in physical education in 1945 (although she had wanted to study mathematics at Spellman College in Atlanta).
 She pledged with the Alpha Kappa Alpha sorority, but her class and work schedule were too heavy to permit full involvement, although Davis later joined the graduate chapter.

 Career in education

 Upon receiving her bachelor's degree, Crittenden then taught physical education, English and social studies at the new Carver High School in Warwick (which would later be incorporated into Newport News) for seven years.
 She found its principal Homer L. Hines supported his teachers as well as the community.

-In 1956, she and her husband moved their young family to Indiana where they experienced racial segregation while she earned a Master of Science degree in physical education, health sciences and counseling from Indiana University.
+In 1956, she and her husband moved their young family to Indiana where they experienced racial segregation while she earned a Master of Science degree in physical education, health sciences and counseling from Indiana University Bloomington.
 Both Crittendens received their graduate degrees from that university in 1959.

 In 1971, Flora Crittenden studied Advanced Guidance Theory at the University of Louisville in Kentucky, which helped her to establish a career counseling program at Carver High School.

 Crittenden worked in the Newport News public schools for 32 years—as a teacher and department head for 15 years, and as a guidance counselor and guidance director for another 17 years.
 Newport News schools did not fully integrate until 1971.
 She was also long active in the NAACP (including as the chapter president in 1981) as well as Trinity Baptist Church.